thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Flume, JPEGMAFIA - We Live In A Society
 - Overmono - Good Lies
 - NewDad - MADRA
+- Ready The Prince - Book of Ōji

 *Want to listen to*
 - Gustavo Santaolalla, Mac Quayle - The Last of Us Part II (Original Soundtrack)